tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 Setting up Boomerang is a convoluted process of adding JS to your website.
 It basically comes down to adding a script to your site, but the documentation will drive you nuts trying to figure out exactly how to put it all together.
 Hopefully I can help clarify some of the pain points.

-For Boomerang to work, you must include the [main Boomerang script](https://github.com/lognormal/boomerang/blob/master/boomerang.js), as well as at least one [plugin](https://github.com/lognormal/boomerang/blob/master/plugins) and configure the Boomerang with at least a the `beacon_url` option.
+For Boomerang to work, you must include the [main Boomerang script](https://github.com/lognormal/boomerang/blob/master/boomerang.js), as well as at least one [plugin](https://github.com/lognormal/boomerang/blob/master/plugins) and configure the main Boomerang object with at least the `beacon_url` option.
 Boomerang has 15 plugins available and you can write additional plugins as you see fit.
 To get started, you need to pick at least one plugin.
 I initially chose the [navtiming.js](https://github.com/lognormal/boomerang/blob/master/plugins/navtiming.js) and [rt.js](https://github.com/lognormal/boomerang/blob/master/plugins/rt.js) plugins, which collect metrics from the W3C Navigation Timing API and round trip time, respectively.
 I also chose to send the beacon requests simply to `/beacon`.
 I downloaded all of my chosen scripts and added the following to the footer of my site:

 {% highlight html %}
 <script src="/js/boomerang.js"></script>